-A. Game state
+2.1 Game state

-1) Estimation using Kalman Filter: One improvement of the 2016 version was the addition of a Kalman Filter, which uses available data to estimate more precise values and obtain information that was not available before (A good starter reference for kalman filters is found at [3]).
+Estimation using Kalman Filter One improvement of the 2016 version was the addition of a Kalman Filter, which uses available data to estimate more precise values and obtain information that was not available before (A good starter reference for kalman filters is found at [3]).
 A kinetic model is applied in the objects, which improves our instantaneous values of position, velocity and acceleration and helps predict future situations, even without the SSL-Vision's aid.
 Further work can be included in this filter, such as receiving velocities from the robots themselves.

-B. AI System
+2.2 AI System

-1) Personalities: Our current AI system architecture starts by receiving the previously pre-processed information from the Vision system and thus performs a heuristic algorithm to assign a personality for each ally robot in the field.
-There are four main personalities - Attacker, Defender, Striker, and Goalkeeper -, and each of them performs a different role accordingly to the current Referee State.
-The decision of which robot will perform which personality is taken in the Dynamic Personality.
-Below are the strategy used in the Dynamic Personality and the main behaviour of each personality:
+Personalities Our current AI system architecture starts by receiving the previously pre-processed information from the Vision system and thus performs a heuristic algorithm to assign a personality for each ally robot in the field.
+There are three main personalities - Attacker, Defender, and Goalkeeper -, and each of them performs a different role accordingly to the current Referee State.
+The main behaviour of each personality is defined in our Tactic module, described as follows: